XeroChen/kJSON/README.md

 # kJSON

+## Why kJSON: A Technical Challenge of Robust JSON+JSON5 SAX-Style Parsing
+This is a difficult requirement to fulfill perfectly.
+There are very few direct equivalents to yajl (a low-level C, event-driven/SAX-style parser) that also support the full JSON5 specification.

+Here is why this combination is rare, followed by the best available open-source options.

+The Technical Challenge
+The reason you don't find many streaming JSON5 parsers is that JSON5 features make streaming extremely difficult compared to strict JSON.

+Strict JSON (like yajl): It is very easy to parse byte-by-byte using a simple state machine.
+When you see a `{`, you enter "object state."
+When you see a `"`, you enter "string state."

+JSON5: Features like multi-line comments `/* ... */` and trailing commas throw a wrench into streaming.

+If your input stream chunk ends right in the middle of a comment marker (e.g., the chunk ends with `/`), the parser cannot know if it's a division symbol or the start of a comment until it gets the next chunk.

+Handling unquoted keys requires significantly more lookahead buffering than strict JSON strings.

+Because of this complexity, most JSON5 parsers choose to load the entire document into memory (DOM style) before parsing.

 ## Overview

-kJSON is a lightweight JSON (JavaScript Object Notation) parser(reader only) writing in C leveraging Ragel.
+kJSON is a lightweight JSON (JavaScript Object Notation) **READ-ONLY** SAX-style parser written in C leveraging [**Ragel**](https://www.colm.net/open-source/ragel/).
 It is compatible with JSON and JSON5.
-It is designed for fast and easy parsing of the JSON data stream in WAF.
+It is designed for robust, fast and easy parsing of the JSON data stream in WAF like IDS/IPS devices.

 ## Features